Thursday, 24 December 2015

 One of the nicest family photo of us at an "Arabian shop"

 Our first ride was the Caravan Carousel, a two-storey carousel!
 That's a first for us!
-Because so many people can get on at the same time, the queue was one of the shortest I've ever seen for carousels (I mean, I had ever queued for 45 minutes for the carousel in USS!).
+It had the shortest wait times I've ever seen because many people can get on at the same time (I mean, I had ever queued for 45 minutes for the carousel in USS)!

 Caravan Carousel